antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ![](_static/images/R2d2_logo.png)**What is known about the treatability of subtype 4 and cms 2 respectively?**

-**ToDo: remove answers**
-A shift from mostly CMS 4 to to mostly CMS 2
-CMS 4 is more  CMS4 tumors have the highest propensity for developing distant metastases, and CMS2 has better prognosis
 ______

 ToDo: not sure we want to include this analysis